Kay Pacha – (Kay Pah-chah) – The Middle World

 The gap between you is not emotional distance.
 It is architectural.
 Two different structures, both real, both solid, not fitting together the way either of you expected.
 Understanding the family dynamics of type does not close the gap immediately.
 But it names it.
 And named, it becomes workable.

-What Your Parenting Style Is Actually Built From
+What Is Your Enneagram Parenting Style Actually Built From?

 None of this is wrong.
 Each of these gifts is real.
 The problem is not the gift.
 The problem is that your child has their own core orientation – their own architecture of need – and it may receive your gift sideways, or not at all.